quotepilgrim/midibox360/README.md

 Starting with version 1.2.0, midiBox360 will output a list of all the available MIDI output ports when ran.
 You can see that list on Linux simply by running the program from the terminal.
-On Windows, open a command prompt in the program's folder (shift + right-click, then click on "open command window here") and type `midibox360.exe | more` and hit enter, then close midiBox360's window when it appears.
+On Windows, open a command prompt in the program's folder (shift + right-click, then click on "open command window here"), type `midibox360.exe | more` and hit enter, then close midiBox360's window when it appears.
 Once midiBox360 is closed, the list will be displayed in the command prompt.
-The list should look something like this:
+It should look something like this:

 `['Microsoft GS Wavetable Synth', 'Microsoft MIDI Mapper', 'loopMIDI Port']`